How to Build a Software Product from Scratch?

 Giving an exact estimate of the expected investment can be almost impossible.
 The price range can vary widely, each project being unique.
 Here are some of the main criteria that impact your project’s estimated price:

-• Development Team: Freelancers, in-house, or outsourcing — if you want to have a cost-effective solution, choose freelancers or outsourcing; if you prefer long-term control and deeper alignment,, we suggest choosing in-house teams.
+• Development Team: Freelancers, in-house, or outsourcing software development — if you want to have a cost-effective solution, choose freelancers or outsourcing; if you prefer long-term control and deeper alignment,, we suggest choosing in-house teams.

 • Platform: Depending if you want a web software, mobile app, or desktop platform, the cost will be slightly different as each requires different integrations and complexities.